Aliased Time-Modulated Array OFDM Transmit System: Signal model

-where $A$ is the aliasing factor that increases the pulse duration and reduces pulse frequency and $T_s = 1/f_s$.
-The pulse frequency is
+where $A$ is the aliasing factor that controls the pulse duration.
+The $O_{\tau}$ is the pulse oversampling factor that does not affect the pulse duration but controls the number of sampling instances within the pulse, allowing for finer control of the pulse delay.

+In the following, the harmonic components of the modulating sequence are derived; the pulse oversampling is omitted from the analysis, as it is only used to control the delay of the modulating sequence.
+The impact of pulse oversampling is discussed in the following Sec. \ref{sec:phase_shifting}.
+The pulse duration of each phase state is a multiple of the sampling period $T_{\mathrm{p}} = A T_{\mathrm{s}}$ and the resulting pulse frequency is a fraction of the sampling frequency

-The modulating signal is a periodically repeated sequence of $N$ rectangular pulses with a phase given by \eqref{eq:phase_shift_per_idx}, for the case of linear phase steps, which results in maximization of the power at the first harmonic \cite{lin_phase_approx_tma_eff_analysis}.
+The modulating signal is a periodically repeated sequence of $N$ rectangular pulses with a phase given by \eqref{eq:phase_shift_per_idx}.
+This corresponds to discrete linear phase modulation that maximizes the power at the first harmonic \cite{lin_phase_approx_tma_eff_analysis}.
 Due to the discretized switching instants and phase shift values, the basic building block of the TMA modulating signal is a rectangular pulse.
 Consider a periodic rectangular pulse of duration $T_{\mathrm{p}}$ with unit amplitude and phase shift of $\varphi(n)$.
 The time domain representation of the pulse is given by